 26 July 2010: The Arsenal History Society expanded its campaign for statues around the Emirates Stadium by suggesting that there should be three statues to launch the programme – including in particular, one of Herbert Chapman looking up at the stadium as if to say “I did this.”
 Which is exactly what happened.

 26 July 2013: Joel Campbell went on loan to Olympiakos during which time he scored in the Champions League against Man U. In 2014/15 he returned to Arsenal, but soon went out on loan again.

 26 July 2014: Arsenal played the club’s first game in the USA for 25 years at the Red Bull Arena, where Thierry Henry had played.
 New York won 1-0 through a goal by the son of Ian Wright.

 26 July 2015: Arsenal beat Wolfsburg 1-0 with a goal by Walcott.
-It was the first time in the club’s entire history that it won every one of its pre-season games.
+It was the first time in the club’s entire history that Arsenal won every one of the club’s pre-season games.

 27 July 1913: Albert Beasley born.
 Born in Stourbridge, he began his career as playing for local sides in Kidderminster, before joining Stourbridge.
 In 1931, while still only seventeen he was signed for £550 by Herbert Chapman for Arsenal

 27 July 1935: Billy McCullough born.
 He played initially for Portadown and then in 1958 was signed by Arsenal being one of the first players signed by George Swindin.